yogidevendra/docs/docs/dtmanage.md

 To launch an app in an App Package, click on the launch button to the far right of the list.
 A dialog box will appear with several options:

 - **Specify a name for the running app**
   The console will pre-populate this field with an appropriate name, but you can specify your own name.
-Just be weary that it must be unique compared to the other applications running on your DataTorrent installation.
+Make sure it is unique among all the applications running in the Hadoop cluster of your DataTorrent installation.
 - **Specify launch properties**
-  In addition to choosing a config file, you may also specify properties directly in the launch popup by selecting this option.
+  In addition to choosing a config file, you may also directly specify properties in the launch pop-up by selecting this option.
 Any required properties will automatically show up in this section and require input.
 Note that there are several helpful functions when specifying custom properties:
   - *add* - App Packages can have custom properties applied at launch time to override existing properties.
     - *add default properties* - App Packages can also have default properties.
 This function will add the default properties to the list, making it easy for you to override the defaults.
 This button can be found clicking on the *add* button's submenu.
   If any properties were added, the option to save the properties as a Configuration Package is activated.